kinlane/hack-weekends-guide/README.md

 ## Network

 ### Your 4MB DSL isn’t enough
 Hack days have special requirements: don’t just trust anyone who tells you that “it’ll be fine”.
 Think about the networking issues, and verify that they work for the kind of capacity you are going to have.
 People from the venue or their commercial partner will tell you all sorts of things you want to hear but keep in the back of your mind that they may not have any clue what they are talking about.
-Given the importance of network access, if you are operating a commercial event consider requiring network performance as part of your contract with venues and suppliers.
+Given the importance of network access, if you are operating a commercial event consider requiring network performance as part of your contract with venues and suppliers. {4}

 ### Rock solid WiFi
 Many commercial WiFi providers plan for much lower use than actually occurs at hack days.
-The network should be capable of handling at least 4 devices per attendee.
+The network should be capable of handling at least 4 devices per attendee. {4}

 ### Minimal firewalling
-As a minimum: ports used for SSH (22), DNS (53 — TCP & UDP), VPN (47, 500, 1701, 1723, 5500), HTTP (80), NTP (123 — UDP), HTTPS (443), Submissions (587), IMAPS (993), MSN Messenger (1863), CVS (2401), Subversion (3690), XMPP/Jabber (5222), IRC (6665-9), and Git (9418), must be open and accessible, without the need of proxy servers, and preferably without perimeter-level malware &c checks.
+As a minimum: ports used for SSH (22), DNS (53 — TCP & UDP), VPN (47, 500, 1701, 1723, 5500), HTTP (80), NTP (123 — UDP), HTTPS (443), Submissions (587), IMAPS (993), MSN Messenger (1863), CVS (2401), Subversion (3690), XMPP/Jabber (5222), IRC (6665-9), and Git (9418), must be open and accessible, without the need of proxy servers, and preferably without perimeter-level malware &c checks. {4}

 ### Subnet / DHCP capacity
 Subnet and DHCP server must have capacity for allocating 6 IPv4 (and optionally, IPv6) addresses (preferably a /29) per hacker.
-If NAT is not used, attendees should be informed in advance.
+If NAT is not used, attendees should be informed in advance. {4}

 ### WiFi security
-Use WPA2 security over an open WiFi network, to offer some basic protection against the monitoring of other users’ network traffic.
+Use WPA2 security over an open WiFi network, to offer some basic protection against the monitoring of other users’ network traffic. {4}

 ### No device isolation
-Attendees should be reminded that when connected to the network, their devices may be accessible to all other devices on the network so they would be wise to secure them.
+Attendees should be reminded that when connected to the network, their devices may be accessible to all other devices on the network so they would be wise to secure them. {4}

 Organisers should make it clear that they absolve themselves of liability for any intrusion or damage caused over the network.
-Attendees will want to share resources with other attendees (version control, for example) but while it would be wise for them to do so in a controlled manner it is ultimately up to each individual to be responsible for the security of their own devices, connected or otherwise.
+Attendees will want to share resources with other attendees (version control, for example) but while it would be wise for them to do so in a controlled manner it is ultimately up to each individual to be responsible for the security of their own devices, connected or otherwise. {4}

-Attendees should be encouraged/advised to run their own firewalls, too, remembering that IPv6 exists.
+Attendees should be encouraged/advised to run their own firewalls, too, remembering that IPv6 exists. {4}

 ### IP Whitelisting
-For events with 150 attendees or more, you will need to contact organisations such as Twitter, Google, and Freenode in advance to inform them of the increased number of connections from your IP range; they may have an existing process that you should use.
+For events with 150 attendees or more, you will need to contact organisations such as Twitter, Google, and Freenode in advance to inform them of the increased number of connections from your IP range; they may have an existing process that you should use. {4}

-In many cases, rate-limiting is handled by authentication, not IP address (ranges).
+In many cases, rate-limiting is handled by authentication, not IP address (ranges). {4}

-For Freenode, email iline@freenode.net with dates, expected number of attendees and IP addresses if possible.
+For Freenode, email iline@freenode.net with dates, expected number of attendees and IP addresses if possible. {4}

 ### QoS and Monitoring

-Traffic shaping and monitoring should be employed to help prevent a few users abusing the connection to the detriment of all others.
+Traffic shaping and monitoring should be employed to help prevent a few users abusing the connection to the detriment of all others. {4}

-DPI should not be used.
+DPI should not be used. {4}

 ### Ethernet to the Chair Optional
 In case of WiFi collapse (or if you can’t provide adequate WiFi at all) you should have ethernet available at the chairs.
 Have at least fast ethernet feeding into a gigabit backbone arranged in an (extended) star topology.
 If you go ethernet-only, announce this up-front.
-Regardless if you provide cables or attendees bring their own, you should have a big pile of spare cables at the venue.
+Regardless if you provide cables or attendees bring their own, you should have a big pile of spare cables at the venue. {4}

 ### Single subnet Optional
-Both wifi and ethernet should share a single subnet, allowing devices to communicate regardless of how they are connected to the network.
+Both wifi and ethernet should share a single subnet, allowing devices to communicate regardless of how they are connected to the network. {4}

+## Power

+### Power Sockets
+You will need a minimum of 1.5 power sockets available for every seat.
+That’s a minimum; many attendees will bring two, three, or more devices that require separate power.
+Have spare cables available.
+Make sure you have access to the fuses of all used power circuits. {4}

+### Portable Appliance Testing
+As stated above, your attendees will be bringing two, three, or more devices making full PATs for every device an impossible endeavour.
+But if you are providing a lot of power strips it can be worth getting them tested. {4}

+### Isolated power for hardware hacks *Optional
+Isolating the power for those doing hardware hacks is generally a good idea, don’t let one soldering iron knock out the entire venues power. {4}

 ## Sponsorship